Trump declares victory: Sprint will create 5,000 U.S. jobs

 He said OneWeb plans to add the new jobs over the next four years.
 As an American entrepreneur, Wyler said high taxes are the biggest hurdle businessmen like him face.
 He hopes Trump lowers the tax rates.

-The president-elect went out of his way Wednesday to praise Masayoshi "Masa" Son, the CEO of SoftBank, who promised to create 50,000 jobs in the U.S. and invest billions.
-It appears these new Sprint and OneWeb jobs are part of that 50,000 vow, since SoftBank has made significant investments in both companies.
+The jobs the president-elect heralded Wednesday were actually announced already.
+In early December, Masayoshi "Masa" Son, the CEO of SoftBank, stood by Trump and promised to invest billions in the U.S. and create 50,000 jobs.
+Sprint and OneWeb confirmed that these jobs are part of that 50,000 vow, since SoftBank has made significant investments in both companies.

+In early December, Trump claimed that Softbank would not have invested in the U.S. if Hillary Clinton had won the election.

-Trump claimed credit for Son's investments in the U.S., tweeting: "Masa said he would never do this had we (Trump) not won the election!"
-But SoftBank seemed to be making moves in the U.S. already, including talking to OneWeb before the election.
+"Masa said he would never do this had we (Trump) not won the election!"
+Trump tweeted at the time.
+But SoftBank was making moves in the U.S. already, including talking to OneWeb before the election.